Back to Guides

 The Teepee Method

 The classic.
 Arrange your kindling in a cone shape around a tinder bundle.
 Light the center, and as flames rise, they’ll catch the kindling naturally.
+This method produces tall flames quickly, making it ideal for quick warmth or signaling.
+The downside: it collapses as it burns, requiring more attention.

 The Log Cabin Method

 For a longer-lasting fire.
 Build a square structure with fuel logs, fill the center with tinder and kindling.
 This method provides excellent airflow and burns steadily.
+Log cabin fires are perfect for cooking because they create a stable platform and produce consistent coals.
+Stack your logs perpendicular to each other, leaving gaps for oxygen flow.

 The Lean-To Method

 Perfect for windy conditions.
 Place a large log as a windbreak, lean kindling against it, and tuck your tinder underneath.
+The log protects your flame while reflecting heat back toward you.
+This is your best bet when conditions aren’t ideal.

 Safety First